 RIGHT-HAND RINGS IN THE WORLD

 In some countries, right-hand rings are worn together with the wedding jewelry, which sometimes makes it hard to identify them.
 In many European countries, like Norway, Denmark, Austria, Germany, Spain and Greece, wedding bands are worn on the right hand.
 Therefore, unless the right-hand ring is not a cocktail one, it could be easily misidentified as an eternity band, for example.
-In Turkey, Syria and Lebanon and Brazil, women traditionally wear the engagement ring on the right hand until it gets replaced with the wedding band, when it is switched to the left.
+In Turkey, Syria and Lebanon and Brazil, women traditionally wear the promise rings on the right hand until it is replaced with the wedding band, when it gets switched to the left.
 The German tradition, on the flip side, says quite the opposite; the engagement ring migrates from the left hand to the right after a woman got married.